Ppal27/GitDemo/README.md

 # GitDemo
-This is the demo project for git.
+This is the demo project for git.DEV